 7. Make a company seal

-This is the official mark of the business and will be produced by a professional company.
+This is the official mark of the business and is produced by a professional company.
 Company seals are no longer a legal requirement in Russia following a change in the law in 2015, however many Russian businesses still have seals.
 The cost for producing one is R500.

 8. Open up a bank account for conducting business in Russia

 Once you have all the official documents from the FTS, you can open a Russian business bank account.
-You will need to get a notarized copy of the signatures (cost of R200 per person) for the account.
+You need a notarized copy of the signatures (cost of R200 per person) for the account.
 To open a business account in Russia, you will need the following: